openstack/charm-deployment-guide/deploy-guide/source/upgrade-openstack.rst

    take advantage of the "pause-single-unit" method's ability to pause it before upgrading the parent unit.

-For example, to upgrade a three-unit keystone application from Stein to Train where ``keystone/2`` is the leader:
+For example, to upgrade a three-unit keystone application from Ussuri to Victoria where ``keystone/2`` is the leader:

 .. code-block:: none

-   juju config keystone action-managed-upgrade=True juju config keystone openstack-origin=cloud:bionic-train
+   juju config keystone action-managed-upgrade=True juju config keystone openstack-origin=cloud:focal-victoria

    juju run-action --wait keystone-hacluster/1 pause juju run-action --wait keystone/2 pause